Southport has been names as the best location for exercise lovers in England and Wales according to Forbes Advisor.

 Please Note: The Pier is temporarily closed until further notice, please check back here for future updates.
 The second longest pier in Britain, Southport Pier was first opened in 1860 with an original length of 3,600 ft.

 Southport is a seaside town of sophisticated charm and character, yet with plenty of activities and events on offer, right throughout the year.
-This short walk (2 miles) takes in some of the main landmarks and attractions and starts and finishes at the Tourist Information Centre at the Lord Street/Eastbank Street junction, near the Library and Town Hall.
+This short walk (2 miles) takes in some of the main landmarks and attractions and starts and finishes at The Pavilion cafe bar at the Lord Street/Eastbank Street junction, near the library and Town Hall.
 Crossing the road, we walk northwards on the left side of Lord Street under the ironwork canopies.
 Our first stop is Wayfarers Arcade, a beautifully restored shopping arcade, full of specialist shops, cafes and a Grade-II listed building…

 This linear route links Southport to Formby and passes several Nature Reserves.
 You will travel along the line of the old Cheshire Lines Railway, passing the Queens Jubilee Nature Trail, Birkdale Nature Reserve, the Sands Lake Nature Trail and Pontins Holiday Park.
 You then pass through Ainsdale Sand Dunes Nature Reserve, the home of the sand lizards and natterjack toads, before reaching Formby Golf Club and Freshfield Dune Heath Nature Reserve.
 You will also pass RAF Woodvale before reaching the end of the route at the entrance of the National Trust site, famous for its Red Squirrel…